 Personal budgets for children with SEND

-You can request a personal budget:
+You or your child, if they're over 16 years old, can request a personal budget:

-- during a re-assessment.
+- during a re-assessment of your child’s needs.

-- third party arrangements – where you choose an individual or organisation to manage the money for you.
+- third party arrangements - you choose an individual or organisation to manage the money for you.

 You use a direct payment to pay for and manage services yourself, rather than us making the arrangements.
 This gives you more control over how you receive support.